 London and Philadelphia were the sites for the main concerts, but lots of other benefit concerts were happening all over the world the same day in places like Austria, Russia, Germany, Australia, Yugoslavia, Denmark, and Japan.

 The reformation of rock legends Led Zeppelin for the first time since the death of their drummer, John Bonham, in 1980 was expected by many to be the highlight of the Philadelphia concert but the band were under-rehearsed for their 17-minute, three-song set.
 Robert Plant's voice was not at its best, there were equipment problems and Jimmy Page's guitar was badly out of tune.
 The two drummers, Phil Collins and Tony Thompson, had also not rehearsed nor played together before.
-Page subsequently described the performance as "pretty shambolic", and Plant has called it "a fucking atrocity".
+Page subsequently described the performance as "pretty shambolic" and Plant has called it "a fucking atrocity".
 Zeppelin refused to let their performance be included when the DVD was released in 2004.
 However, the band members did decide to donate money to the charity.
 The band's guitarist Jimmy Page later blamed Phil Collins for the disappointing performance.
 He accused Collins of not knowing the songs he was playing and "bashing away cluelessly and grinning".
 Collins admitted in a subsequent interview that he nearly got up and walked off because the performance was going so badly, but he also said Page had made him a scapegoat for their performance.
 Collins landed the gig with Led Zeppelin because of his connection with Robert Plant, having played drums on his first two solo albums.